RainbowMiner/RainbowMiner/README.md

 ## WEB-INTERFACE

 For your convenience, you can monitor and setup RainbowMiner using your web browser.
 The web interface very prominently shows RainbowMiner's live profitability and the current BTC exchange rates.
 To start the web interface, simply open the URL [localhost:4000](http://localhost:4000) in a new browser tab.
 - Dashboard: shows the live running miners & pool balances, click the Pause/Restart button to halt and restart RainbowMiner.
-It will take up to 20 seconds, until the miner script finalize the pause/restart procedure, so give it some time.
+It will take up to 20 seconds, until the miner script finalizes the pause/restart procedure, so give it some time.
 - Selected Devices: lists the preselected devices
 - All Devices: lists all available devices in your rig
 - Best Pools: lists the best possible pool for every algorithm
-- All Pools: lists all pools available vs. all algorithm
+- All Pools: lists all pools available vs. all algorithms
-- Miners: lists all miners vs. all algorithm
+- Miners: lists all miners vs. all algorithms
 - Active Miners: lists the best possible miners for each algorithm
 - Benchmarks: monitor and reset benchmarks of failed and updated miners, reset all benchmarks